 Implement a Fraud Awareness Program and Reporting System

 Making sure that your employees knows the tell-tale signs of fraud and the consequences of being caught (plus the consequences of loss for the company) will help deter them committing it.
 Understand that as much as your employees are a liability for fraud, they are also your biggest asset against it.
 Work with your employees to combat fraud by introducing an anonymous reporting system.
 This type of whistleblower program allows for an earlier fraud detection and thereby preventing more loss for you.

 There are so many ways that you can implement internal controls to ensure that your records are kept clean, safeguard your organization’s assets, and to prevent theft and fraud.
 Segregating duties and proper documentation are just two examples.
 Keep in mind that internal audit processes should be monitored and consistently revised to ensure that it remains current and effective.
 Oftentimes, hiring professionals that are experienced in this area is the best way to go.

 Employees who love what they do and enjoy their time in your organization are less likely to try to commit fraud.
 Aside from listening to them, another way of making them happy is to be fair and clear as an employer.
 Start with a clean organizational structure that gives employees a clear message of who is in-charge of what.
 This allows for more open and efficient communication within the company.
 As part of the management, it is also your duty to lead by example and to make sure that everyone, regardless of position will be held liable for their actions.

 Get Expert Help

 Establishing your organization’s anti-fraud procedures and policies will need the help of experts.
-Hiring professionals for anti-fraud services such as fraud risk consultation, private investigation and background checks, and helping you complete your internal control audits will save you a lot of time and money in the long run.
+Hiring professionals for Fraud Investigations such as fraud risk consultation, private investigation and background checks, and helping you complete your internal control audits will save you a lot of time and money in the long run.